DeterminateSystems/macos-ephemeral/README.md

 ### Hardware Requirements

-* [A Logitech Unifying Receiver](https://www.amazon.com/dp/B072JW9LT8) to act as a mouse and keyboard.
+* [A USB-A Logitech Unifying Receiver](https://www.amazon.com/dp/B072JW9LT8) to act as a mouse and keyboard.
   The Logitech receiver doesn't need to be configured or paired.
   Note that macOS is very paricular about the mouse and keyboard hardware directly after erasing.
   The TinyPilot KVM was not recognized as a mouse.